ringbuffer-org/computer_music_basics/website/posts/Puredata/pd-envelopes.rst

 The ADSR envelope is the most widely used temporal envelope.
 The PD help files contain an example, which can serve as a starting point for an ADSR object.
+It can also be downloaded here: `ADSR <https://raw.githubusercontent.com/anwaldt/computer-music-basics/main/puredata/adsr.pd>`_

 .. admonition:: Task

-		Open the example and store the object in your working directory.
+		Open the example or download the patch and store the object in your working directory.

 -----

 Once stored, the object can be used in custom patches to control arbitrary parameters.
 The following example controls the gain of a sine wave oscillator with an ADSR envelope.
+The ``adsr`` object has six inlets:

+- 1: the trigger
+- 2: the peak value
+- 3: the attack time (ms)
+- 4: the decay time (ms)
+- 5: the sustain amount (0...100%)
+- 6: the release time (ms)

 The delay object emulates a ``555 ms`` key press.
+The only outlet is an audio rate signal with the envelope:

 .. figure:: /images/basics/pd-adsr.png
     :width: 800px